iFreilicht/self-hosting/README.md

 1. Run `cp .env.sample .env`
 2. Fill in the `.env` file.
 The exact values don't matter, but the passwords should be long and randomized
-3. Run `crontab self-hosting.cron` to install the required cronjobs

 ## Start